CO2 EXTRACTION AND COLD PRESSING COMPARED

-Cold-pressed, virgin olive or sunflower oil has long been considered to be of high quality.
-The background to this is the gentle processing during extraction.
+Cold-pressed, native olive or sunflower oil has long been considered to be of high quality.
+The backgroand to this is the gentle processing during extraction.
 This ensures that the ingredients, such as the polyunsaturated fatty acids, are retained.
-Because for cold-pressed oils, the fruits, kernels or seeds of a plant are ground and pressed using a steel press.
+For cold-pressed oils, the fruits, cores or seeds of a plant are groand and pressed using a steel press.

-CO2 extraction is the gentler way of extracting oil
+CO2 extraction is the more gentle way of extracting oil

-The CO2 extraction takes place at 30 ° degrees and has therefore proven itself to obtain heat-sensitive plant material.
-The process actually has to be called supercritical CO2 extraction, a process that was used decades ago to decaffeinate coffee.
-The colorless and odorless carbon dioxide is compressed under very high pressure, the seed or core bursts, so that the substance to be extracted is detached from the starting material.
-If the pressure is then reduced, the carbon dioxide releases the dissolved substance - the extract obtained - again.
+The CO2 extraction takes place at 30° degrees and is therefore proven to preserve heat-sensitive plant material.
+In fact, the process should be called supercritical CO2 extraction, a process that was used to decaffeinate coffee decades ago.
+The colorless and odorless carbon dioxide is compressed ander very high pressure, the seed or core bursts so that the substance to be extracted is separated from the starting material.
+If the pressure is then lowered, the carbon dioxide releases the dissolved substance - the extract obtained - again.

-In contrast to cold pressing, no oxygen comes into contact with the plant material to be processed during CO2 extraction.
-In this way, the sensitive natural substances remain protected from oxidation, are more durable and cannot go rancid as quickly.
+In contrast to cold pressing, with CO2 extraction no oxygen comes into contact with the plant material to be processed.
+In this way, the sensitive natural substances remain protected from oxidation, are more durable and cannot become rancid so quickly.

 ananné used CO2 extracted vegetable oils

-In general, CO2 extraction not only protects the raw material but also the environment, as this process does not cause any harmful emissions or water pollution.
+In general, CO2 extraction not only protects the raw material but also the environment, since this process does not cause any harmful emissions or water pollution.
 The carbon dioxide used can be used again and again in an environmentally friendly manner.

 Oils that have a small molecular structure penetrate the skin very easily.